AbdulMaaz909/Sales_Excel_Project/README.md

 4)What are different order status in 2022?

-5)List top 5 states contributingto the sales?
+5)List top 5 states contributing to the sales?

 6)Relation between age and gender based on number of orders.